If It Looks Like an Older Adult, but Doesn’t Act Like an Older Adult, Is It an Older Adult?

 Here is a pro-tip: if you change age to gender, race, religion, or another demographic, and the statement sounds wrong to you, then it’s wrong to use age as well.
 Treat what you see and meet your patients where they are in their physical capabilities, not your preconceived notion of where they should be based on an arbitrary number based in the Gregorian Calendar.
 Not all older adults have the same needs, which is why, just like any other population, an individualized approach is absolutely essential to managing the needs of all of your patients.

-Want to learn more about how to better manage the needs of older adults in your clinical practice and avoid some of the common pitfalls of ageism when treating this population?
+Want to learn more about managing the needs of older adults in your clinical practice?

 - Nursing Home Care.
 Published March 1, 2021.
 Accessed September 1, 2021. https://www.cdc.gov/nchs/fastats/nursing-home-care.htm